ansible/ansible/test/sanity/pep8/README.md

 ## Removed Files

 Files which have been removed from the repository must be removed from the legacy file list and the skip list.

+## Running locally

+You can do a quick pep8 spotcheck by approximating `command_sanity_pep8` in `test/runner/lib/executor.py` like this:

+    pep8 --ignore `paste -sd "," test/sanity/pep8/current-ignore.txt` --max-line-length=160 --config=/dev/null lib/ansible/modules/mymodule.py